SamDuan/DA-p3/p0/Bay_Area_Bike_Share_Analysis.md

 Explore some different variables using the functions above and take note of some trends you find.
 Feel free to create additional cells if you want to explore the dataset in other ways or multiple ways.

-> **Tip**: In order to add additional cells to a notebook, you can use the "Insert Cell Above" and "Insert Cell Below" options from the menu bar above.
-There is also an icon in the toolbar for adding new cells, with additional icons for moving the cells up and down the document.
-By default, new cells are of the code type; you can also specify the cell type (e.g. Code or Markdown) of selected cells from the Cell menu or the dropdown in the toolbar.

 One you're done with your explorations, copy the two visualizations you found most interesting into the cells below, then answer the following questions with a few sentences describing what you found and why you selected the figures.
 Make sure that you adjust the number of bins or the bin limits so that they effectively convey data findings.
 Feel free to supplement this with any additional numbers generated from `usage_stats()` or place multiple visualizations to support your observations.